wlodarczakm/ProxmoxSoftwareTestingLab/Guides/Create Container - General Tutorial.md

+## General tutorial - Create LXC Container in Proxmox using CT Template
-## This guide provides step-by-step instructions on how to Create a Container using Ubuntu template in this example
+### This guide provides step-by-step instructions on how to Create a Container using Ubuntu template in this example

-#### The steps are similar for other distributions
+##### The steps are similar for other distributions

 1. If you are already logged in to Proxmox, the first step is to ***click*** on `Create CT` in the top right corner